cjarro-uky/Lab-1-1/Lab-1.md

 ## Lab Schematics and Procedure

 Connect the DMM alligator clamps to both ends of the resistor and set the DMM to measure Ohms.
-Compare the measured value to the expected value and check to see if it falls within the resistor's tolerance.
+Compare the measured value to the expected value and check if it falls within the resistor's tolerance.
 Repeat for all 4 resistors.

 ![Resistor Setup](https://github.com/Feffle/BAE305-SP24-Lab1/blob/main/Images/Lab%201/0001.jpg)

 Connect the DMM alligator clamps to both ends of the capacitors and set the DMM to measure Farads.
-Compare the measured value to the expected value and check to see if it falls within the capacitor's tolerance if it has one.
+Compare the measured value to the expected value and check if it falls within the capacitor's tolerance if it has one.
 Repeat for all 4 capacitors.

 ![Capacitor Setup](https://github.com/Feffle/BAE305-SP24-Lab1/blob/main/Images/Lab%201/0002.jpg)